What Is a Nursing Home Abuse Case?

 Compensation Available in Sexual Abuse of Elderly Residents Cases

-Victims of a sexual abuse of elderly residents injuries in Georgia and South Carolina can pursue economic damages (quantifiable financial losses) and non-economic damages (quality-of-life impacts).
+Victims of nursing home abuse injuries in Georgia and South Carolina can pursue economic damages (quantifiable financial losses) and non-economic damages (quality-of-life impacts).
 There is no cap on compensatory damages in either state.

 Economic Damages